Autonomous-Robotics-UTM/Imitation-Learning-Net/README.md

 In order to monitor the loss you will have to install tensorboard with the following command: pip install tensorboard

 In order to see the update in the loss you can view the results on Tensorboard by:
 1) Opening a new terminal window
 2) run 'tensorboard --logdir runs' in the terminal
 3) Navigating to the link displayed on the terminal

+# Important
+While we don't have gitignore set up, don't push commits with the dataset in the file structure, there's no point of having the dataset backed up on github.